How to fix Maven error No goals specified

-No goals specified is a common error when you try to build a project without specifying any valid maven goals.
-An indication is that you run maven without specifying any goal or lifecycle phase.
+Let’s learn how to fix the Maven error no goals specified in this tutorial.
+No goals specified is a common error when you try to build a project without specifying any valid Maven goals.
+It indicates that you run Maven without specifying any goal or lifecycle phase.

 A Maven goal is a task or set of tasks that the Maven tool executes in the project life-cycle phase.
-Maven plugins can define several goals in the pom.xml explicitly.
+Maven plugins can explicitly define several goals in the pom.xml.
 For example, we find the goals defined by a plugin in the pom.xml project file:

 <plugins>